crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.1.7: Resolves an error introduced in 5.1.6.
+* 5.1.8: Failed logins are now recorded in the audit log.
+Various tweaks and fixes.
 See changelog for full details.
 A recommended update for all.